Origin of birds: Cursorial ("from the ground up") theory

 The cursorial theory of the origin of flight was first proposed by Samuel Wendell Williston, and elaborated upon by Baron Nopcsa.
 This hypothesis proposes that some fast-running animals with long tails used their arms to keep their balance while running.
 Modern versions of this theory differ in many details from the Williston-Nopcsa version, mainly as a result of discoveries since Nopcsa's time.

 Nopcsa theorized that increasing the surface area of the outstretched arms could have helped small cursorial predators keep their balance, and that the scales of the forearms elongated, evolving into feathers.
 The feathers could also have been used to trap insects or other prey.
 Progressively, the animals leapt for longer distances, helped by their evolving wings.
 Nopcsa also proposed three stages in the evolution of flight.
 First, animals developed passive flight, in which developing wing structures served as a sort of parachute.
 Second, they achieved active flight by flapping the wings.
 He used Archaeopteryx as an example of this second stage.
 Finally, birds gained the ability to soar.

-Current thought is that feathers did not evolve from scales, as feathers are made of different proteins.
-More seriously, Nopcsa's theory assumes that feathers evolved as part of the evolution of flight, and recent discoveries prove that assumption is false.
+While some authors had rejected the homology between feathers and scales due to their different proteins, recent studies provide evidence that those structures do share a common origin.
+However, Nopcsa's theory assumes that feathers evolved as part of the evolution of flight, and recent discoveries show that feathers evolved millions of years before flight.

 Feathers are very common in coelurosaurian dinosaurs (including the early tyrannosauroid Dilong).
 Modern birds are classified as coelurosaurs by nearly all palaeontologists, though not by a few ornithologists.
 The modern version of the "from the ground up" hypothesis argues that birds' ancestors were small, feathered, ground-running predatory dinosaurs (rather like roadrunners in their hunting style) that used their forelimbs for balance while pursuing prey, and that the forelimbs and feathers later evolved in ways that provided gliding and then powered flight.
 The most widely suggested original functions of feathers include thermal insulation and competitive displays, as in modern birds.